VicBond/lighthouse-web-notes/Week_1/Day_2/notes.md

 # Solving Problems Step-by-Step

+## Summary

+We used the sum demo to demonstrate the incremental development approach.
+The step-by-step process that breaks down as follow:

+* State the hypothesis
+* Verify the hypothesis
+changes
+* Rinse and repeat

+For our sum problem, we broke down our problem into several steps without thinking about syntax.
+We used consol.log efficiently to validate our assumptions and see what is really happening.

+Once our solution was obtained, we did refactor our code to make it more reusable and more readable.

+### Example used for demonstration

 ``` javascript
 // - Write a node program that takes in an unlimited number of command line arguments, goes through each and prints out the sum of them.
 If any argument is not a whole number, skip it.
 Do support negative numbers though.
 If any argument is not a number, output an error message.
 We need at least 2 arguments.